Fibrocalculous Pancreatic Diabetes

 Q. What is the role of body composition causing diabetes in FCPD?

-- There is a theory that the lack of fat tissue may be to lipodystrophy like effect, which can lead to insulin resistance in FCPD patients
+- There is a theory that the lack of fat tissue may be due to a lipodystrophy-like effect, which can lead to insulin resistance in FCPD patients

-- Deficiency fat stores increase hepatic triglyceride stores → increase circulating fatty acids → improve insulin resistance
+- Deficiency of fat stores increases hepatic triglyceride stores → increases circulating fatty acids → improves insulin resistance

-- A 30 year old male presented with history of unintentional weight loss
+- A 30-year-old male presented with a history of unintentional weight loss

 - His weight reduced from 100 kg to 70 kg over a period of 3 months

-- At age of 25, he had recurrent episodes of abdominal pain which were never investigated
+- At the age of 25, he had recurrent episodes of abdominal pain which were never investigated

 - Looking at the unusual history, we decided to perform a CT scan of the abdomen